withmonumental/docs/src/legal/privacy_policy.md

 ---
 # Monumental Privacy Policy

-The Monumental Platform (“Platform”) is deploying smart contracts on the public blockchain Ethereum.
+The Monumental Platform (**Platform**) is deploying smart contracts on the public blockchain Ethereum.
 It enables artists and collectors to create, buy, transfer and trade unique digital art.

 We do not control the block chain where the smart contracts are stored.
 If you use the Platform, you are consenting to allow your information to be cryptographically transmitted and stored on that blockchain, and any deletion or modification of that information (to the extent possible on a blockchain) is governed by the terms of the relevant smart contract.

 Respecting the privacy rights of our users is very important to Us.
 We are committed to complying with the General Data Protection Regulation 2016/679.
 This privacy notice explains the types of personal data we may collect about you when you interact with Us on our platform, as well as how We protect and use that information.
 It also explains how We’ll store and handle that data and keep it safe.

-Please read this privacy notice (“Notice”) carefully to understand our policies and practices regarding your personal data and how We will treat it.
+Please read this privacy notice (**Notice**) carefully to understand our policies and practices regarding your personal data and how We will treat it.

 If you do not agree to this Notice or otherwise fail to provide necessary Personal Data to us (We will indicate to you when this is the case, for example, by making this information clear in our registration forms), or fail to provide the relevant consent, you won’t be able to use our Platform.
 This Notice may change from time to time.
 Your continued interaction with us after We make changes is deemed to be acceptance of those changes, so please check the Notice periodically for updates.

 ## Who are We?

-Monumental’s Platform (www.XXXXXX ) and Monumental’s mobile, tablet and other applications (“Platform”) are controlled and operated by Monumental adresse XXXXXXXXXXXXXXXXXXXX (“Monumental”, “we, or “our”).
+Monumental’s Platform (https://monumental.app) and Monumental’s mobile, tablet and other applications (**Platform**) are controlled and operated by Monumental adresse XXXXXXXXXXXXXXXXXXXX (**Monumental**, **we**, or **our**).

 ## What information do We collect and why do We collect it?